 “Open source” software like that built by the Apache Software foundation is widely recognized as some of the highest quality, dependable and innovative software in the world.
 It has been deployed within nearly every Fortune 500 company for the past two decades.
 A globally distributed team of self-organizing experts powers the creation of this software.
 In other words, the Open Source community is agnostic to engineer location.
 In fact, we seemed to be oblivious to where those we were collaborating with were from.
-Only talent, communication and the adherence to community standards mattered.
-Onshore, nearshore and offshore labels were not even a thing.
+Only talent, communication, and the adherence to community standards mattered.
+Onshore, nearshore, and offshore labels were not even a thing.
 We were all #oneteam.

-This globally distributed, team based model for development became the foundation of my vision for the future of 3Pillar.
+This globally distributed, team-based model for development became the foundation of my vision for the future of 3Pillar.
 The vision is now a reality and by acquiring both Isthmus and Tiempo we have doubled down on this reality.

 Living the Dream: Sustained Innovation, Product Results

-At 3Pillar, we continually seek to attract the best product managers, user experience designers, data scientists and software engineers.
+At 3Pillar, we continually seek to attract the best product managers, user experience designers, data scientists, and software engineers.
 We look in emerging and established talent markets.
-We hire in Europe, Asia and the Americas.
+We hire in Europe, Asia, and the Americas.
 Exceptional talent can be found far and wide.
-We find that this diversity fuels performance and helps us deliver on the promise of continuous, sustained, innovation.
-We excel at bringing craftspeople together into cohesive, mission driven and high performing teams.
+We find that this diversity fuels performance and helps us deliver on the promise of continuous, sustained innovation.
+We excel at bringing craftspeople together into cohesive, mission-driven, and high-performing teams.
 These teams drive results.
 They deliver business outcomes.

-With the acquisition of Tiempo, we are not only doubling down on our “shore agnostic” approach, we are doubling down on our commitment to ensure that our product teams possess all of the talents and capabilities necessary to build the modern product.
+With the acquisition of Tiempo, we are not only doubling down on our “shore agnostic” approach, we are doubling down on our commitment to ensure that our product teams possess all of the talents and capabilities necessary to build modern products.
 Tomorrow’s products will be smarter and more data-driven than ever and Tiempo’s investment in data engineering and science will enable us to integrate these data engineering services into our world-class product development teams.

 I could not be more thrilled to welcome Tiempo to the 3Pillar family.
 Together we will be stronger than either one of us is on our own, enabling us to help even more clients build digital product and to realize the benefits of globally distributed teams.